https://static.wixstatic.com/media/5d3363_3d29ba98d2f7485e8a1b9298dd61ff92~mv2.png

 TESTING

 Request a Particle Distribution Sheet, which displays the curve and the results of sieving through mesh screens, as well as the grouping of sand by particle size.
-You can find this on our SERVICES PAGE (https://www.arenasurfaces.co.nz/services)

 Get a bucket of the sample sand, create a hole with your hands and fill it with water.
 The water must not pool and stay; it must drain through.
 The speed of this process will also help you understand how this option drains as a surface.